jspro123/15-466-f19-base3/README.md

-# (TODO: your game's title)
+# Professional Sniper 6

-Author: (TODO: your name)
+Author: Malek Anabtawi

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: It might make you laugh, or cringe.

 Screen Shot: